subh-23/IMDb-Fetcher/README.md

 ## :memo: IMDB Chart Fetcher

-Gets you the information of top movies from IMDB.
+Gets you the information of top movies from IMDB in real time.

 ### :pushpin: Tested URLs